qlova/uct/doc/commands.md

 			REPEAT
 		END

-IF
+IF, ELSE
 ==
-	If will branch to end if equal to 0
+	If will branch to else or end if equal to 0

 	example:

 		ROUTINE
 			VAR a
-			VAR b 1
 			IF a
 				#This will not run.
-			ELSEIF b
-				#This will run.
 			ELSE
 				#This will not run.
 			END